Nikita-devel/home_work_12/README.md

-# home_work_11

-# Address Book Assistant
+# Contact Management Assistant

-The Address Book Assistant is a simple command-line application that allows you to manage contacts in an address book.
-You can add, edit, delete, and search for contacts, as well as get weather information and the current time.
-The assistant also supports adding and tracking the birthdays of your contacts.
+This is a simple command-line contact management assistant that allows users to manage contacts, add birthdays, get weather information, and more.

-## Getting Started

-### Prerequisites

-- Python 3.6 or higher

-### Installation
+## How to Use

-1. Clone this repository to your local machine or download the ZIP file.
+1. Clone the repository to your local machine.

-2. Open a terminal or command prompt and navigate to the project directory.

-3. It's recommended to create a virtual environment to manage dependencies:

-   python -m venv venv

-4. Activate the virtual environment:

-   - On Windows:

-   venv\Scripts\activate

-   - On macOS and Linux:

-   source venv/bin/activate

-5. Install the required dependencies from the `requirements.txt` file:
+2. Install the required dependencies using pip:

     pip install -r requirements.txt

-### Usage

-To start the Address Book Assistant, run the `main.py` script:
+3. Run the `main.py` script:

     python main.py

-Once the assistant is running, you can interact with it using commands:
+4. Follow the instructions provided by the assistant to manage contacts and utilize other features.

+## Features

+- Add new contacts with their name and phone number.
-- To add a contact:
+- Optionally, add a birthday to a contact.

-  add <name> <phone> [birthday]

-  If the `birthday` argument is provided in the format "DD/MM," the assistant will add the contact's birthday.

-- To change a contact's phone number:

-  change <name> <old_phone> <new_phone>
+- Change the phone number of an existing contact.

-- To get the phone number(s) of a contact:
+- Get the phone number(s) of a contact.

-  phone <name>
+- Search for contacts by name or phone number.

-- To show all saved contacts with pagination (default page size is 10):
+- Show all saved contacts.

-  show all

-- To get the current weather in a specified city:
+- Get the current weather in a specified city.

-  weather <city>
+- Get the current time.

+## How It Works

+The assistant uses the OpenWeatherMap API to get weather information for a specific city.
+It also saves and loads contact data in a CSV file (`contacts.csv`).
+The assistant's features are implemented as separate functions in the `assistant.py` file, and contact management functionalities are provided through the `contacts.py` module.

+## Contact Management

+The `contacts.py` module contains classes representing contact details, such as `Name`, `Phone`, `Birthday`, and `Record`.
+The `AddressBook` class manages a collection of contacts and provides functionalities to add, edit, delete, and search contacts.
+The contact data is stored in a CSV file.

+## Decorator

+The `decorators.py` module contains the `input_error` decorator.
+This decorator handles errors related to contact management functions, such as KeyError, ValueError, and IndexError, and returns user-friendly error messages.

+## Commands

+Below are the available commands:

+- `hello`: Greet the assistant.
+- `add <name> <phone> [birthday]`: Add a contact with the given name, phone number, and optionally, the birthday (format: DD/MM).
+- `change <name> <old_phone> <new_phone>`: Change the phone number of an existing contact.
+- `phone <name>`: Get the phone number(s) of a contact.
+- `search <query>`: Search contacts by name or phone number.
+- `show all`: Show all saved contacts.
+- `weather <city>`: Get the current weather in the specified city.
-- To get the current time:
+- `time`: Get the current time.

-  time

-- To see available commands:
+- `help`: Show available commands.

-  help

-- To exit the assistant:
+- `goodbye`, `close`, `exit`: Close the assistant.

-  goodbye, close, bye, good, exit

-## Contributing
+## Note

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+Please note that the assistant uses the OpenWeatherMap API, and you need to provide your own API key (replace `API_KEY = "YOUR_API_KEY"` in the `assistant.py` script) to use the weather feature.

+Feel free to explore, modify, and extend this assistant as needed!